Skip to content

 Four dimensions.
 Weighted by what kills projects.

 Claims trace to primary sources.
-Every market score decomposes into evidence you can verify.
+Every market score breaks down into evidence you can verify.
 Methodology open, weights published, caveats listed.
 The site memo uses a different, parcel-specific scoring frame.

 Read the research notes →